 - PubMed.
 Citations and abstracts for biomedical articles indexed by the National Library of Medicine (NLM), with links to full-text articles when available.
 Conduct an automated search for articles about EPSDT.
 Use the filters in the left sidebar to narrow your search by publication date, among other limits.

 6. Data and Statistics▼ Show

 - The Centers for Medicare and Medicaid Services (CMS) collects information on state Medicaid and CHIP programs to assess the effectiveness of EPSDT.
-To view national and state data reports, go to the CMS overview of EPSDT and scroll down the page to EPSDT Data (more than halfway down the page).
+To view national and state data reports, go to the CMS overview of EPSDT and scroll down the page to "Annual EPSDT Reporting Using the Form CMS-416" (more than halfway down the page).

 - To see the percentage of children enrolled in Medicaid in each state and nationally, view the table, Health Insurance Coverage of Children 0-18, in State Health Facts by the Kaiser Family Foundation (KFF).
 Under Data View in the left sidebar, click on Number to see the number of children enrolled in Medicaid in each state and nationally.

 7. MCH Digital Library Guides on Related Topics▼ Show

 - Community Services Locator: An Online Directory for Finding Community Services for Children and Families professional resource guide

 - Health Insurance and Access to Care for Children and Adolescents professional resource guide, family resource brief

 - Patient Protection and Affordable Care Act (ACA) resource brief for professionals, family resource brief